-Chhapaak Third Day Box Office Collection: Underwhelming Performance By Deepika Padukone's Film
+Chhapaak Third Day Box Office Collection: This Is How Deepika Padukone's Film Fared On Day 3

 Chhapaak Third Day Box Office Collections

 The Deepika Padukone film started its box office journey on an underwhelming note by collecting Rs.
-4.77 crore on its opening day which was followed by Rs.
-6.90 crore on Day 2.
+4.77 crore on its opening day.
+However, the film showed an upward trend on Day 2 and collected Rs.
+6.90 crore.
 The social drama collected Rs.
 7.35 crore on Day 3.

 Trade analyst Taran Adarsh tweeted, "#Chhapaak sees day-wise growth, but the weekend trending is good, not great...
 Collects well at premium multiplexes of urban sectors mainly...
 Needs to trend well on weekdays for a healthy Week 1 total...
 Fri 4.77 cr, Sat 6.90 cr, Sun 7.35 cr.
 Total: ₹ 19.02 cr. #India biz."